5,500Units Under Management

 • Sex offender registry

-Also, make sure the property manager verifies the tenant’s income, checks their references, and follow the necessary federal and state legislation to make sure your rental property business is compliant.
+Also, make sure the property manager verifies the tenant’s income, checks their references, and follows the necessary federal and state legislation to ensure your rental property business is compliant.

 Like many other things, you often get what you pay for when you hire a property manager.
-So, don’t expect to find one for cheap – just look for one who has reasonable rates within your budget.
+So, don’t expect to find one for cheap—just look for one with reasonable rates within your budget.

-If you’re in Prince George’s county or a nearby Maryland area, consider Bay Management Group.
-Not only are we experienced and responsive – we also have an 8% monthly management fee, which makes us one of the most affordable property management groups in the Baltimore and Washington metro area.
+If you’re near Baltimore, Philadelphia, Northern Virginia, or Washington, DC, consider Bay Property Management Group.
+We are experienced and responsive and have an affordable monthly management fee, making us one of the best property management groups in the Baltimore and Washington metro area.

 Some property management companies may offer special guarantees to provide you with additional peace of mind about working with them.
-For example, at Bay Management Group, we offer a 12-month tenant warranty.
-In other words, if we place a tenant in your property and they are evicted within the first year, we release the property to you for free.
-We’re that confident in our ability to place high-quality tenants for the landlords we serve.
+For example, some companies offer a 12-month warranty.
+In other words, if they place a tenant in your property and they are evicted within the first year, we release the property to you for free.

-Keep in mind that this list of questions isn’t comprehensive – think about your business goals and how a property manager can help you meet those goals and come up with your own additional questions to ask based on what you need.
+Interviewing a property manager is the first step in finding someone to help manage your rental business.
+However, keep in mind that this list of questions isn’t comprehensive.
+Think about your business goals and how a property manager can help you meet those goals, and come up with your own additional questions based on what you need.

-If you’re interested in learning more about how property management services could benefit your Prince George’s County rental property business, contact us today.
+Bay Property Management Group is an excellent option for landlords looking for comprehensive rental property management.
+If you’re interested in learning more about how property management services could benefit your rental property business, contact us today.